jordanbyron/reactize-selectize/README.md

 ## Usage

-Assuming you are using ES6 goodness, you can import this library by adding the following like to the top of your component file:
+Assuming you are using ES6 goodness, you can import this library by adding the following line to the top of your component file:

 ```js
 import Select from "reactize-selectize";